LlewBach/cydymiaith/TESTING.md

 2) Click 'Reset Password'.
 A flash message should display "A confirmation email has been sent".
 3) Find the email from cydymiaith@gmail.com in your inbox with the subject 'Password Reset Request'.
 4) Open the email and click the link.
 The user should be taken to Cydymiaith's Reset Password page.
 5) Enter the New Password, and click 'Reset Password'.
-The user should be sent back to the profile page and a flash message should display "Your password has been reset".
+The user should be sent back to the login page and a flash message should display "Your password has been reset".
-6) Log out and log back in with the new password.
+6) Log back in with the new password.
 Log in should succeed.

 Test result: Pass